jakaskerjanc/rs_second_homework/README.md

 In this assignment, you will analyze the performance of a snooping-based cache coherence protocol in a multiprocessor system.
 The snooping protocol is a widely used mechanism for maintaining cache coherence, allowing multiple processors to have a consistent view of memory by monitoring (or "snooping") the bus for memory transactions.
 You will specifically assess the performance of Cholesky decomposition in a multiprocessor system utilizing this snooping-based cache coherence protocol.
 Cholesky decomposition is a numerical method used to factor a symmetric positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.

 To evaluate the performance of the snooping-based cache coherence protocol, you will use the Cholesky decomposition implementation provided in the `workload/cholesky/` directory.
-This implementation is designed to run on a multiprocessor system with a shared memory architecture and employs OpenMP for parallelization.
 For the GEM5 model, you will utilize the Python scripts located in the `smp_classic/` directory to model the multiprocessor system with a snooping-based cache coherence protocol.
 The script `smp_benchmark/smp_benchmark.py` contains the implementation of this protocol and is based on the M5 memory system in GEM5.

-1. Set the number of processors to 2, 4, 8, and 16.
+1. Assess performance for a number of processors: 2, 4, 8, and 16.
 2. Run the Cholesky decomposition program for each configuration.
 3. Measure the following metrics connected to performance:
    - CPI (Cycles Per Instruction)